By Your Headspace Mindfulness & Meditation Experts

 This fight goes on for a few rounds and then we're battling our clock (again) to get out the door in time.
 We know it’s probably not the best way to start a productive day, but we can’t break the habit.
 So, what tools can teach us how to stop hitting snooze?

+At any given time, about 30%) of us are having difficulty sleeping, and almost all of us will suffer at some point in our lives.
 According to the Centers for Disease Control and Prevention, more than a third of Americans aren’t getting the 7-9 hours of sleep recommended for our overall health and well-being.

-There are a number of other practical sleep hygiene techniques we can implement to optimize our conditions for sleep and help us with how to stop hitting the snooze button.
+There are a number of practical sleep hygiene techniques we can implement to optimize our conditions for sleep and help us with how to stop hitting the snooze button.

 Keep the room cool and comfortable — studies suggest the ideal temperature is around 65 degrees.
 We should try and go to bed and wake up at the same time, give or take 20 minutes, every day including the weekends.
 Get enough natural light in the day, then dim the lights in your home after dinner.
 And unplug from emails, internet browsing, and social media one hour before bed.

 Headspace co-founder and former Buddhist monk Andy Puddicombe suggests that we meditate for ten minutes a day — about the length of the snooze cycle on many alarm clocks.

-"I think doing it first thing in the morning, one, ensures that you do it,” says Andy.
-"Two, you start the day fresh, and three, you lay down a foundation of mindfulness that means that you are more likely to make mindful decisions throughout the day, and are more likely to experience that quality of life throughout the day,"
+Starting your day with a meditation has even more benefits.
+Andy says, "I think doing it first thing in the morning, one, ensures that you do it.
+Two, you start the day fresh, and three, you lay down a foundation of mindfulness that means that you are more likely to make mindful decisions throughout the day, and are more likely to experience that quality of life throughout the day,"